antonporsbjer/master-thesis/README.md

 **Agent Avoidance Radius**

 The preferred distance between two agents.
+0.5 appears to be a good value.

 **Use Preset Group Distances**